3 Minute Thesis Competition

 By competing in the 3MT® competition at Sam Houston State University, graduate students have the opportunity to sharpen their communication skills, promote their field of research to the campus and the general public, and help all people understand the importance of research and how it positively impacts their lives.

-The winners will be be awarded cash prizes from the Office of Graduate Studies and graduation regalia courtesy of the Vice President for Student Affairs Office.
+The winners will be awarded cash prizes from the Graduate School and graduation regalia credit (full master's coverage or master's credit towards doctoral) courtesy of the Vice President for Student Affairs Office.

 - Grand Champion: $1,000 and credit towards graduation regalia